 Those interested in submitting articles for this publication must become members of the Universal Design in Higher Education Community of Practice.
-This online community is hosted by the DO-IT (Disabilities, Opportunities, Internetworking, and Technology) Center and is open to all interested parties.
+This online community is hosted by DO-IT and is open to all interested parties.
 Subscribe by sending your request to doit@uw.edu.